SummerSlam (2015): Reception

 The event received positive reviews, with much of the criticism going to the endings of the "Winner Take All" and the Undertaker/Brock Lesnar matches.
-Will Purett from Prowrestling.net said the two main matches had bad endings.
+Will Purett from Pro Wrestling Dot Net said the two main matches had bad endings.
 Purett was "infuriated by the finish in Undertaker vs. Brock Lesnar" because "wrestling finishes in 2015 based on incompetent refereeing are bad ideas."
-Also, he criticized the idea of the Undertaker as the first man who defeated Lesnar in a singles match since WrestleMania 29, saying that "The Streak, [...] was sacrificed for a retirement tour."
-Jason Powell, from Prowrestling.net praised the Cena vs. Rollins and the Undertaker vs. Lesnar, but likewise criticized both finishes.
+Also, he criticized the idea of the Undertaker as the first man who defeated Lesnar in a singles match since WrestleMania 29, saying that "The Streak, [...] was sacrificed for a retirement tour".
+Jason Powell of Pro Wrestling Dot Net praised the Cena vs. Rollins and the Undertaker vs. Lesnar, but likewise criticized both finishes.

-Benjamin Tucker of the Pro Wrestling Torch Newsletter attended in person both WWE SummerSlam and NXT TakeOver: Brooklyn (a day earlier in the same venue).
+Benjamin Tucker of Pro Wrestling Torch attended in person both WWE SummerSlam and NXT TakeOver: Brooklyn (a day earlier in the same venue).
 He gave TakeOver a 9.0 score, noting that it was "met with near-universal praise", higher than SummerSlam, which rated 6.5 and "was met with ridicule and scorn by the night's end".
 Tucker criticized SummerSlam in comparison to TakeOver, saying that "the main show writing could learn something from NXT, not WCW 2000", because "NXT provided simple stories, but they were easy to follow and made the viewer root for the good guys to prevail", in addition to "no chicanery".
 Yet SummerSlam had convoluted stories, "confusingly-presented characters" and "terrible" swerves.
 Tucker also felt that none of the SummerSlam matches reached the level of the NXT Women's Championship match the night before, "but the main event was wrestled well, as was Owens-Cesaro, Sheamus-Orton, Rollins-Cena (the probable match of the night)".